A Customized SAT-based Solver for Graph Coloring: Experimental Evaluation

 \subparagraph{Optimization strategy} We determine the chromatic number using bottom-up search: We solve the $k$-coloring problem for $k = lb, lb+1, \ldots, ub - 1$ until the first satisfiable problem is found.
 Performing bottom-up search has an advantage over top-down or binary search for our pruning-based algorithm since it allows us to always use the tightest possible upper bound $k$.
 The advantage of this is also confirmed experimentally in \cref{subsec:ablation-study}.

 \subparagraph{Solving the Decision Problem} For solving the $k$-coloring problem, we use the propagator as described in \cref{sec:zykov-based-propagator}.
-In particular, it handles the transitivity constraints and lazily adds the needed clauses.
+In particular, it handles the transitivity constraints and lazily adds the necessary clauses.
 It uses the clique and Mycielskian lower bounds to dynamically prune the search; both a greedy heuristic and local search are invoked to find large cliques.
-Further, positive pruning with cliques is enabled.
-Instead of a custom decision strategy we use the default strategy of CaDiCal, with the addition of deciding on dominated vertices first, if available.
-The SAT feature of assumptions is used to enable incremental bottom-up solving which allows to reuse information in the next decision problem.
-Finally, we use version 2.1.2 of CaDiCal as the underlying satisfiability solver.
-We refer to our algorithm in the configuration as described above as \textbf{ZykovColor}.
-The C++ code of the algorithm, including the propagator, data structures, and ported version of MNTS, is available at \url{https://github.com/trewes/ZykovColor}.
+Further, positive pruning using cliques as subgraph is enabled, see \cref{lem:pos-pruning}.
+The fractional chromatic number is computed as lower bound in certain nodes, see \cref{subsec:fractional-chromatic-number}.
+Instead of a custom decision strategy, we use the default strategy of CaDiCaL, with the addition of deciding on dominated vertices first, if available.
+The SAT feature of assumptions is used to enable incremental bottom-up solving, which allows the solver to reuse information in the next decision problem.
+Finally, we use version 2.1.2 of CaDiCaL as the underlying satisfiability solver.
+We refer to our algorithm in the configuration as described above as \textbf{ZykovColor} (short name \textbf{ZC}).